ChorusOne/opus-pool-sdk/book/guide/6-unstake.md

 });
 ```

+You can find an example of the unstaking function in the demo project implementation [here][unstake-usage].

 After initiating an unstake request, assets are placed into an unstake queue before being withdrawn.
 This is a safeguard to ensure the liquidity and stability of the vault.
 The duration an asset remains in the queue is contingent upon the validator’s policies and the state of the vault.

 ## Fetching the Unstake Queue